Session 15: Hebrews 11 – God’s Hall of Faith

 • Moses: “chose rather to be mistreated with the people of God than to enjoy the fleeting pleasures of sin… because he esteemed the reproach of Christ greater wealth than the treasures of Egypt, for he was looking to the reward… He endured, as seeing him who is invisible.”

 It is a worthwhile exercise for you get your study journal out and go through each of these faithful servants and write down everything you can remember about them.
-Then go to one of the key passages for their life and make notes about what you learn about them.
+Then go back in your Bible to one of the key passages for their life and make notes about what you learn about them.
 Especially think about how they can impact your life and the faith you demonstrate.
 The tour begins with two contrasting examples, one with no faith and the other full of faith.
 Abel and Enoch were separated by about 800 years, but God never gave up the search for those who would place their faith in Him.
 Ever since the fall, God has been seeking out those who would claim God’s salvation gift.
 They both had a heart for pleasing God, and the writer underscores the importance of that in Heb.
 11:6.